 Riving Stroke- this stroke is performed with the edge of the tool parallel to the direction of "channels," usually on one side or the other of the nerve, tendon, or fascicule in question.
 With a very small lateral amplitude, a combined reciprocating movement can be worked into the treatment line lateral to the structure.
-The "prow" or "chisel point" is often indicated while using the "S" tool held in the "pen-hold."
+The "prow" or "hook" is often indicated while using the "S" tool held in the "pen-hold."
+For less intense or deeper contact the Trigger Point Ball-End can be used.